Reliann/obsessed/README.md

-# obsessed
+# obsessed README
-My VScode theme
+For people obsessed with the color